Equivariant $A$-theory

 \subsection{Acknowledgements}

-It is a pleasure to acknowledge the contributions to this project arising from conversations with Clark Barwick, Andrew Blumberg, Anna Marie Bohmann, Wojciech Dorabia\l{}a, Emanuele Dotto, Bert Guillou, Tom Goodwillie, Mike Hill, Wolfgang L\" uck, Akhil Mathew, Peter May, Randy McCarthy, Ang{\'e}lica Osorno, Daniel Sch\"{a}ppi, and Stefan Schwede.
-We particularly thank Clark Barwick for helpful explanations of the $K$-theory of group actions, and we thank Anna Marie Bohmann and Ang{\'e}lica Osorno for sharing some of their work in progress that we use in this paper; and John Rognes for sharing with us some of his past unpublished work on equivariant $A$-theory.
+It is a pleasure to acknowledge the contributions to this project arising from conversations with Clark Barwick, Andrew Blumberg, Anna Marie Bohmann, Wojciech Dorabia\l{}a, Emanuele Dotto, Bert Guillou, Tom Goodwillie, Mike Hill, Wolfgang L\" uck, Akhil Mathew, Peter May, Randy McCarthy, Ang{\'e}lica Osorno, John Rognes, Daniel Sch\"{a}ppi, and Stefan Schwede.
+We particularly thank Clark Barwick for helpful explanations of the $K$-theory of group actions; Anna Marie Bohmann and Ang{\'e}lica Osorno for sharing some of their work in progress that we use in this paper; and John Rognes for sharing with us some of his past unpublished work on equivariant $A$-theory.
 We are indebted to an anonymous referee for a very careful read and valuable feedback that vastly improved the paper.
-Finally, we thank the Hausdorff Institute for Mathematics and the Max Planck Institute in Bonn for their hospitality while the draft of this paper was completed.
+Finally, we thank the Hausdorff Institute for Mathematics and the Max Planck Institute in Bonn for their hospitality.
 Both authors were partially supported by AMS Simons Travel Grants.
 The second named author also acknowledges support from NSF grant DMS 1709461/1850644.